green soup blended

 Notes

-• Finish the soup with an optional drizzle of vegan cream and a few pumpkin seeds for a bit of crunch.
+• Finish the soup with an optional drizzle of cream or yoghurt and a few pumpkin seeds for a bit of crunch.

 • If you are very hungry and want to up calories then add in some beans or chickpeas – you can either do this before you blend, so it stays smooth or add them afterwards to give it some bite.

-• If you don’t like soya milk you can sub for any plant milk.
+• If you don’t like soy milk you can sub for any milk.

 • It will last for 3-4 days in a sealed tub in the fridge and freezes well.